oluomoniyi/camper-bnb/README.md

-##YelpCamp
+#YelpCamp

 This project was completed as part of a Udemy course, it is a fully functional production version of the site.
-I made a wholehost of changes to the original material.
+I made a whole host of changes to the original material.

-inluding
+#MyHacks

 ```
-Mae a number of wholesale changes to the UI/UX - using a modified version of the gaia template from creative-Tim
+Made a number of wholesale changes to the UI/UX - using a modified version of
+the Gaia template from creative-Tim

 Added ability for users to search

-Split out views into seperate UI components
+Split out views into separate UI components

 Added a number of new links like My campgrounds, MY Reviews

 Added ability for user to edit their own user profile and change passwords

 Added ability for user to edit their own campgrounds

 Made a number Extended the user, campground models, and added a number of new routes

 Added identicon support for users avatar using jdenticon.js

 Created an actual logo with a modified version of a logo from the Noun Project
-To give the site a bit more legitmacy I scrapped data from a website offering similar to seed the data base

-upload images via drag and drop/or image finder

 ```

-I will be launching a udemy course on how I exteneded the original Yelpcamp into a fully fledged app.
+I will be launching a Udemy course on how I extended the original YelpCamp into a fully fledged app.

-## Code Example
+## Additional Code Examples

 ```
 //SEARCH POST ROUTE